Healthy Homes Assessment Ebdentown

 What We Do

-As building inspectors, we take on all aspects of expert house Inspections.
-We are here to ensure that you make the best decision when purchasing your next property.
+As building inspectors we take on all elements involved in expert house examinations.
+We’re here to make sure you make the right decision when purchasing your next property.

-We take your investment seriously We conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the exciting aspects of buying or owning the house.
+We consider your investment to be a serious one We conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning your own house.

-We specialise in a variety of solutions to make sure you are fully informed about the condition of any property you could be thinking of buying or selling in addition to other solutions.
+We specialise in a variety of solutions to make sure you are completely informed of the condition of any property you may be contemplating buying or selling and also other solutions.

-With our systemised approach to your property inspection and the most up-to-date software technology that incorporates digital images into your document, you are able to actually see any problems that might be identified.
-Thanks to our comprehensive report, it is no wonder that we receive so many referrals from clients our services to their family and acquaintances.
+With our systematic approach to your inspection of your home and the latest software technology which includes digital photos in your reports, you are able to actually see any issues that may be identified.
+With our detailed report, it is easy to understand why we receive so many clients who recommend our services to their family and friends.

 Have Peace of Mind - Get in Touch